-In the last three months Egypt has intensified its diplomatic rapprochement with upstream Nile African countries.
+In the last three months, Egypt has intensified its diplomatic rapprochement with upstream Nile African countries.
 It hosted heads of state from Eritrea, Djibouti, South Sudan and a high-ranking delegation from Kenya.
-Egyptian president Abdulfettah el-Sisi visited Uganda and Kenya on December 18, 2016 and February 18, 2017 respectively.
+Egyptian president Abdulfettah el-Sisi visited Uganda and Kenya on December 18, 2016, and February 18, 2017, respectively.
 Decades ago, during the reign of Gamal Abdel Nasser, Egyptian foreign policy had three pivots: the Arab world, the African continent, and the Islamic countries.
-Nasser’s successors, Anwar Sadat and Hosni Mubarak, drew a new course for Egyptian foreign policy by lifting Egypt’s relations with the West and the Middle East to new strategic heights and allocating fewer diplomatic resources to the African continent.
-The disentanglement from Africa had costed Egypt a hefty diplomatic price.
-Egyptian foreign policy making has lacked anchoring in a core national security strategy that prioritizes the country’s water security as a matter of national security.
+Nasser’s successors, Anwar Sadat, and Hosni Mubarak drew a new course for Egyptian foreign policy by lifting Egypt’s relations with the West and the Middle East to new strategic heights and allocating fewer diplomatic resources to the African continent.
+The disentanglement from Africa had cost Egypt a hefty diplomatic price.
+Egyptian foreign policymaking has lacked anchoring in a core national security strategy that prioritizes the country’s water security as a matter of national security.
 As a consequence, when Ethiopia decided to start the construction process of the Renaissance Dam in 2011, Egyptian policymakers found themselves at loss as to how to handle it.
 In light of this, does its recent diplomatic charm offensive signal a shift in its geostrategic priorities or is it a desperate search for any form of relevance and attention?
 How can its move in conjunction to its precarious position in the Middle East be understood?

 The primary geopolitical driver behind Egypt’s recent heightened diplomatic activity in East and Northeast Africa is its perennial concern with the Nile waters.
 Egyptian foreign policy behavior is always intertwined to the security of continuous flow of the Nile.
 Egypt considers its historical entitlement over the rich river are guaranteed by the two treaties signed in 1929 and 1959 between Britain, Egypt and Sudan, which guarantees it and Sudan the rights to 87% of the total flow of the Nile, and a right to veto any upriver project.
 However, this arrangement is contested by most of the other Nile basin countries, especially Ethiopia that contributes almost 80% of the Nile water.